Add Security Rules

 Overview

-The other approach is to be more specific by configuring separate ingress and egress rules as follows:
+The other approach is to be more specific by configuring separate ingress and egress security rules as follows:

 For more information about security lists and network security groups, see Access and Security in the Oracle Cloud Infrastructure documentation.

-Add Security Rules for Oracle Autonomous AI Database Serverless with Private VCN Access
+Security Rules for Autonomous AI Databases

 1. Obtain the private IP address and NSG or security list for your database.